solzimer/promise-stream-queue/README.md

 This module is responsible for serializing promises, but allowing their asynchronous execution.
 Unlike other queues, where promises are executed serially, one after another, what this module does is insert promises in a queue, in a certain order, **allowing its asynchronous execution, but making the output be in the same order in which they were inserted**.
-As soon as the promise in the head of the tail is resolved, it is released, moving on to the next.
+As soon as the promise in the head of the queue is resolved, it is released, moving on to the next.

 In case of promises never resolved/rejected, the stream allows an execution timeout that releases the promise from the queue.